Psionica/psionica.github.io/docs/lab/semantica.md

 ---

-## Join Us
+## Acknowledgments

-Do you want to contribute to the development of this project yourself?
-Join Psionica if you want to be part of an enthusiastic community of designers, researchers, and developers committed to empowering individuals around the world in fundamentally new ways.
-Contribute to existing projects, develop your own, or just hang around for an insightful chat.

-[Become a Member](https://discord.gg/NXYZUbhMNf){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 }

----
+Our work is supported by awesome sponsors: [Andreas Stuhlmüller](https://stuhlmueller.org/), [Yang Wao](https://twitter.com/yangwao).

 ## Support Us

 Our only stakeholder is humanity.
 Help us keep it that way.

 By supporting our efforts, you're investing in transparent research and development at the frontier of thought.
 Not only are you helping us deliver open source tools reshaping the landscape of knowledge work, but you're also setting in motion a broader movement around cognitive augmentation as a second-order consequence.

 [Become a Sponsor](https://opencollective.com/psionica){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 }

+---

+## Join Us

+Do you want to contribute to the development of this project yourself?
+Join Psionica if you want to be part of an enthusiastic community of designers, researchers, and developers committed to empowering individuals around the world in fundamentally new ways.
+Contribute to existing projects, develop your own, or just hang around for an insightful chat.

+[Become a Member](https://discord.gg/NXYZUbhMNf){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 }

 ---